 Network diagram shapes in Lucidchart

 Although there are several ways to build network diagrams, Cisco and Amazon Web Services (AWS) are the most popular.
 Lucidchart offers extensive shape libraries packed with symbols to model your networks.
-In addition to AWS, Google Cloud Platform (GCP), and Cisco shapes, Lucidchart provides a shape library for the more generic network diagram symbols and icons.
+In addition to AWS, Azure, Google Cloud Platform (GCP), and Cisco shapes, Lucidchart provides a shape library for the more generic network diagram symbols and icons.

 With Lucidchart, accessing the symbols you see below is incredibly easy — simply open a new Lucidchart document and press the “+ Shapes” button on the left of your screen and enable all the relevant shape libraries.
 If there are network diagram symbols that you can’t find in Lucidchart, feel free to import SVGs and other image files to create your very own network diagram symbols.
 Try it out with one of our network diagram templates today!